mefranklin6/Extron-Frontend-API/README.md

     {"type": "set_backend_server", "address": "http://10.0.0.1:8080"}
     ```

+- `unpair` The backend server should send this to the processor to make it immediately disconnect and try to find a new server.
+This is useful for maintenance or server reboots, although the processor would have handled this on its' own after a set number of timeouts anyway.
+Note: before calling this, the server should stop responding "OK" or else the processor might try to repair.

+    ```JSON
+    {"type": "unpair"}
+    ```

 - `program_log_saver`: written by Jean-Luc Rioux, will continually write your program log to disk when enabled.
 The feature is disabled by default unless you specify `"log_to_disk": true"` in `config.json` or use the RPC API:

     ```JSON